jessicarosier/node_python_kafka/README.md

 - In the example, the topic name is "test".
 You can change it in the `create_topic.py` file.

-2. Then, you can run the producer and the consumer.
+2. Then, you can run the helloWorldProducer and the consumer.
 To do this, run the following commands:

 ```
-bash python producer.py
+bash python helloWorldProducer.py
 ```

 ```
 bash python consumer.py
 ```

-The producer will send messages to the topic and the consumer will consume the messages.
+The helloWorldProducer will send messages to the topic and the consumer will consume the messages.

 # References, useful links, documentation and example code